-In early 2015, China began to deploy hundreds of troops to South Sudan as part of a full infantry battalion consisting of 1,031 peacekeepers, its largest deployment to date.
+Since early 2015, China has deployed hundreds of troops to South Sudan as part of a full infantry battalion consisting of 1,031 peacekeepers, its largest deployment to date.
 China has a stake in South Sudan’s oil resources, and more broadly in African resources as a whole.
 China is involved in African security through more than just peacekeeping, with $20 million in arms sales to South Sudan (since halted) preceding China’s arrival in the new state.
 In 2013, China bought 82 percent of South Sudan’s oil exports.
 With its international reputation, power shaping, and resources on the line, China’s nearly 3,000 blue-helmeted peacekeepers may be a relatively small investment.

 China has moved from abstaining on virtually every peacekeeping vote out of principled opposition to generally supporting peacekeeping operations.